hzope6/hzope6.github.io/_pages/about.md

       <a href="https://www.arxiv.org/abs/2509.22979">Preprint (in submission)</a> · September 2025
     </p>
     <p>
-      A self-improving LLM framework that enhances optimization reasoning through post-training and test-time scaling with domain expertise, achieving state-of-the-art results on optimization modeling benchmarks.
+      A self-improving LLM framework that enhances optimization reasoning through post-training and test-time scaling with domain expertise, achieving SoTA performance in optimization modeling.
     </p>
   </div>
 </div>